Basal Cell Carcinoma: Symptoms & Treatments

 What causes basal cell carcinoma?

-What are the symptoms of basal cell carcinoma?
+What are the signs of basal cell carcinoma?

 Treatment strategies for BCC depend on factors such as location, depth, and size of the carcinoma.
 Typically, surgical excision under local anesthesia in a clinical setting is the primary approach.
 Other treatment options include: